cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 survive) are harder.
 Here's a description of my changes so far:

 01 End of Peace: Just some basic gold tweaks.
 Probably too easy now, but it's the first scenario, so it ought to be easy IMO.
+Also Vrag is loyal now.
 02 The Human Army: Just gold tweaks; add some easter eggs for people using debug mode to attack Lanbec'h
 03 Toward Mountains of Haag: Started off as just basic gold/turns tweaks, on another playthru I decided to add some looting events for capturing dwarven villages, too.
 The dwarven recruiting instructions here are a WIP.
+In later
+  versions: add "Over the Northern Mountains" to music playlist (since you are going over the northern mountains), use Dwarvish Woodcutters, add dwarf responses to getting looted, have trolls be slowed when they appear (so they don't get to the dwarves before you do), use LIMIT_CONTEMPORANEOUS_RECRUITS, try to have troll AI protect Grüü better, etc.
 04 The Siege of Barag Gor: OK now here's where things really start to change.
   The defenders of Barag Gor kept dying before I could save them, so I had to make them stronger.
 The shamans wouldn't hit anything whenever they attacked,